FallerS/FallerS.github.io/aboutme.md

 published: true
 ---

 Hi, my name is Sven.
-This blog mainly serves as an opportunity to present my interest in approaching Finance / Asset Management topics quantitatively.
-I will mostly rely on Python for now since I am most confident with it.
+This blog mainly serves as an opportunity to present my interest in approaching Asset Management topics quantitatively.
+I will mostly rely on Python for now with some SQL to go along the way.

-I am currently working as Portfolio Analyst for an Investment Data Management company and I am currently candidate for the CFA charter.
+I am currently working as Portfolio Analyst for an Investment Data Management company.